coq/coq/doc/sphinx/proof-engine/tactics.rst

 .. opt:: Info Eauto
 .. opt:: Debug Eauto

-See also: :ref:`The Hints Databases for auto and eauto <thehintsdatabasesforautoandeauto>`
+.. seealso:: :ref:`The Hints Databases for auto and eauto <thehintsdatabasesforautoandeauto>`

 .. tacn:: autounfold with {+ @ident}